COVID-19 vaccine first doses set for hospitals, nursing homes in Georgia

 Once hospitals and nursing homes get the vaccine, workers in key sectors like first responders and energy companies, plus older Georgians with health issues, will be next in line for doses.
 The general public should have access by summer, Toomey said.

-Given the long wait for widespread immunization, Gov. Brian Kemp said it’s essential people do not stop social distancing and wearing masks even as the vaccine begins to arrive in limited batches.
+Given the long wait for widespread immunization, Gov. Brian Kemp said it’s essential people in Georgia do not stop social distancing and wearing masks even as the vaccine begins to arrive in limited batches.

 “Our first shipments will not be anywhere close enough for anyone in our state to stop following the same public-health guidance that we’ve had in place for many months,” Kemp said.
 “We cannot give up now.
 We all must do our part so that the sacrifices that everyone has made will not be done in vain.”